btshft/Zeus/README.md

 Work in progress.

 ## Features
-1. Channels & Subscriptions.
+1. **Channels & Subscriptions**.
 Publish alerts to different channels using signle app, manage channel subscriptions from Telegram using commands.
-2. Docker ready.
+2. **Docker ready**.
 Easy to start using app with Docker.
-3. Localization (only russian now).
+3. **Localization** (only russian now).
-4. Message template customization.
+4. **Message template customization**.
 Rich and simple template language, customized templates for different locales and channels.
-5. Transparent API.
+5. **Transparent API**.
 Debug and test alerts even without Alertmanager via Swagger.

 ## Quickstart
 See [examples]() directory to get started with Zeus.